joesingo/cms/README.md

 preserved, e.g. if there is a file `content/a/b/c/style.css`, it will be copied to `output/a/b/c/style.css`

-Static files from template directories (see [site configuration](#site-configuration)) are also exported in the same way.
-Note that the files are not 'namespaced' in any way, so files may be overwritten if several template directories contain static files with the same relative path.
+Static files from the theme directory (see
+[site configuration](#site-configuration)) are also exported in the same way.
+Note that the files are not 'namespaced' in any way, so files may be overwritten if the theme and content directories contain files with the same relative paths.
+In this case the file in the content directory is used.

 ### Directory structure